 The financial statements have been prepared on the basis of historical cost modified with the revaluation of financial assets and financial liabilities at fair value through profit or loss.
 Distressed asset portfolios, other long-term receivables from investments and borrowings are measured at amortized cost using the effective interest rate method, adjusted for revaluation and impairment.
-The investment in joint venture is accounted for under the equity method.
+The investments in joint ventures and associates are accounted for under the equity method.